-900 actual hours evaluations; and does not prevail on appeal, the student will be determined as not making
+900 actual hours evaluations; and does not prevail on appeal, the student will be determined as not making satisfactory progress and may be terminated.

 STUDENT CONSUMER INFORMATION

 STUDENT RIGHT OF ACCESS AND RECORD RETENTION POLICY

 The Family Educational Rights and Privacy Act (FERPA) sets a limit on the disclosure of personally identifiable information from school records and defines the rights of students to review and request changes to the records.
 FERPA generally gives postsecondary students the rights to: